-Formal requirements (iv) The rec quest must: (a) be in writing: and (b) set out the details of the change sought and of the reasons for the change Consid ering the e request (v) ployer must give the employee a written response to the request within 21 rating whether the employer grants or refuses the request. (vi) The employer may refuse the request only on reasonable business grounds.
-Busine grounds will include be not be limited to: (a) that the new working arrangements requested by the employee would be too costly for the employer; (b) that there is no capacity to change the working arrangements of other employees to accommodate the new working arrangements requested by the employee; 1 (c) that it would be impractical to change the working arrangement of other employees, or recruit new employees, to accommodate the new working arrangements requested by the employee; (d) that the new working arrangements requested by the employee would be likely to result in a significant loss in efficiency or productivity; and that the new working arrangements requested by the employee would be likely to have significant negative impact on customer service.
+- (v) The employer must give the employee a written response to the request within 21 days, stating whether the employer grants or refuses the request. - (vi) The employer may refuse the request only on reasonable business grounds.
+Business grounds will include but not be limited to: - (a) that the new working arrangements requested by the employee would be too costly for the employer; - (b) that there is no capacity to change the working arrangements of other employees to accommodate the new working arrangements requested by the employee; - (c) that it would be impractical to change the working arrangement of other employees, or recruit new employees, to accommodate the new working arrangements requested by the employee; - (d) that the new working arrangements requested by the employee would be likely to result in a significant loss in efficiency or productivity; and - (e) that the new working arrangements requested by the employee would be likely to have significant negative impact on customer service. - (vii) If the employer refuses the request, the written response must detail the reasons for the refusal. - (viii) Flexible work and leave arrangements include but are not limited to: